fortrabbit/help/docs/install-laravel-7.md

 ## Sending mail

-You can not use [sendmail](quirks#toc-mailing) on fortrabbit but Laravel provides a API over the popular SwiftMailer library.
+You can not use [sendmail](quirks#toc-mailing) on fortrabbit but Laravel provides an API over the popular SwiftMailer library.
 The mail configuration file is `app/config/mail.php`, and contains options allowing you to change your SMTP host, port, and credentials, as well as set a global form address for all messages delivered by the library.